 G.) 2 nights: Self-drive Safari at Etosha

-Our last official stop of the 3 week tour brought us to the Etosha salt pan.
+Our last official stop of the 3 week tour brought us up North to the Etosha salt pan.
 First we had planned to skip the most famous national park of Namibia.
 Why?
 Because we thought we would be disappointed after our amazing wildlife sightings at Erindi.
 Yet everyone kept convincing us to go there, so we finally changed our minds and booked 2 nights at the Eastern gate of Etosha.
 Truth be told: As much as we love traveling independently a self-guided game drive can never be as mind-blowing as a guided safari with a professional!

 Our close-up encounter with baby Zebras was the best sighting at Etosha.